what to pack for the cayman islands

 The best areas to stay in on Grand Cayman are either near Seven Mile Beach or on the East End.
 There is much to do in both areas.

-Seven Mile beach offers quick access to ocean activities and is the location of a lot of the more high-end and luxury hotels.
+Seven Mile Beach offers quick access to ocean activities and is the location of a lot of the more high-end and luxury hotels.
 Everything you could want to do in the Caymans is easily accessed from here, making a rental car unnecessary.

 The East End, on the other hand, is slower-paced and is a more secluded and relaxed area.
 It is fantastic for couples who want a quieter vacation away from the swarms of vacationing families located around Seven Mile Beach.
 It is home to only all-inclusive resorts so that is something to be mindful of when booking.
 A downside is that it is not as close to as many activities and therefore a rental car is highly recommended.